 Facebook’s Timeline profiles are definitely controversial.
 There are many different opinions going around, and while some love the new, somewhat cinematic look of their new Facebook profiles, some hate the new look, and feel it’s en even bigger breach on their privacy.

 Like it or not, everyone has seen the Timeline profile movie when it was first introduced in September (if you haven’t, you should, even Timeline haters will get teary-eyed).
 This short movie introduced the concept so well, and made it look so romantic, we all secretly wanted one of our own.
-Well, our dreams have come true: A joint project from Facebook and marketing agency Definition 6 called Timeline Movie Maker, lets each and every one of us create their very own Timeline movie.
+Well, our dreams have come true: A joint project from Facebook and marketing agency Definition 6 called [NO LONGER WORKS] Timeline Movie Maker, lets each and every one of us create their very own Timeline movie.
 And the results are surprisingly appealing.

 Making Your Very Own Timeline Movie